Airbus invests in education in the communities we support, sharing our passion for science in general and aerospace in particular.

 GEDC & IFEES

-Our Airbus Division is a corporate member of the Global Engineering Deans Council.
+Airbus is a corporate member of the Global Engineering Deans Council.
 GEDC members are individuals responsible for setting the agenda for higher education in engineering in their countries and universities.
 The GEDC Airbus Diversity Award is a joint initiative which recognises individuals and initiatives that have succeeded in increasing diversity amongst the engineering student body worldwide.

 IFEES works with a large number of member societies to establish effective engineering education of high quality around the world to assure a global supply of well-prepared engineering graduates and Airbus has been a member since 2012.
 The organisation plays an active role in organising the World Engineering Education Forum and our representative, Rachel Schroeder, Head of Employment Marketing (Airbus) and Employment Marketing Strategy (Airbus) is the co-chair of the 2015 event.